gitpod-io/gitpod/docs/self-hosted/install/install-on-kubernetes.md

 * *Google Cloud Platform*: Install Gitpod in a blank GCP project [using a script that automates the procedure](../install-on-gcp-script/).
 * *AWS*: Install Gitpod on AWS [using a script that automates the procedure](../install-on-aws-script/).

+## Prerequisites
- > Kubernetes version 1.15 <= x <= 1.17 is supported
+ > Note: Kubernetes version 1.15 <= x <= 1.17 is supported

- > Gitpod should work on smaller nodes out of the box (2vCPUs, 8GB RAM).
+ > Note: Gitpod should work on smaller nodes out of the box (2vCPUs, 8GB RAM).
 For a solid experience we recommend _at least_ 4vCPUs and 16GB RAM for workspaces nodes.

 Gitpod is installed using [Helm](https://helm.sh).
 The source of the chart can be found [here](https://github.com/gitpod-io/gitpod/blob/master/chart/).